Table of Contents[Hide][Show]

 Healthy Hot Chocolate Recipe

-- 8 ounces of hot (not boiling) water or coconut milk
+- 8 ounces water (hot, or coconut milk, whole milk, or almond milk)

-- 1 teaspoon of maple syrup or honey (optional) OR stevia drops to taste (I like this one)
+- 1 tsp maple syrup (or honey or stevia drops to taste, optional)

 - Combine all ingredients in blender and blend to combine.